 Rewards credit card comparisons on Mozo - rates updated daily Mozo has robust processes to ensure our site is updated to reflect the latest information from providers.
 There may be the odd occasion where updates are delayed, so please confirm information before purchasing.

 Earn up to 1.75 Velocity Points.
-Have limited stress with the Velocity Escape with no annual fees and receive 0% p.a. on balance transfers for the first 12 months.
-Credit Card Provider of the Year in the Mozo Experts Choice Awards 2018.^ T&C’s apply
+Have limited stress with the Velocity Escape with no annual fees and receive 0% p.a. on balance transfers for the first 12 months, a one-off credit plan establishment fee of 1% applies.
+Credit Card Provider of the Year in the Mozo Experts Choice Awards 2019.^ T&C’s apply

 As you spend on a rewards credit card, you’ll earn points, which can be redeemed for rewards like flights, travel packages, cashback, gift cards, retail products and more.
 After all, why not be rewarded for your spending?